kurohat/writeUp/TryHackMe/Easy/Overpass-2.md

 ```
 grab user flag !!

-The next step is looking for `SUID`, if you dont know what `SUID` is, pls do some research by youself.
+I try to run `sudo -l` using the james's password which we recived from .pcap file before.
+It didnt work, Seem like the attacker changed it.
+Next step is looking for `SUID`, if you dont know what `SUID` is, pls do some research by youself.
 Anyway, I use suid3num.py to enumerate `SUID`.
 You can find the tool on github [link](https://github.com/Anon-Exploiter/SUID3NUM).
 Tranfer the script to victim server and run it
 ```
 [~] Custom SUID Binaries (Interesting Stuff)
 ------------------------------